God Uses Animal Skins to Make Clothes for Adam and Eve

 At this point, we should link our discussion to the present.
 If God could do these various little things for the humans He created at the very beginning, even some things that people would never dare think of or expect, then could God do such things for the people of today?
 Some people say, “Yes!”
 Why is that?
 Because God’s essence is not fake, His loveliness is not fake.
 Because God’s essence truly exists and is not something added on by others, and certainly not something that modifies with changes in time, place, and eras.
 God’s genuineness and loveliness can truly be brought out through doing something people think is unremarkable and insignificant, something so small that people don’t even think He would ever do.
 God is not pretentious.
 There is no exaggeration, disguise, pride, or arrogance in His disposition and essence.
 He never boasts, but instead loves, shows concern for, looks after, and leads the human beings He created with a faithfulness and sincerity.
 No matter how much of it people can appreciate, feel, or see, God is absolutely doing these things.
 Would knowing that God has such an essence affect people’s love for Him?
 Would it influence their fear of God?
 I hope when you understand the real side of God you will grow even closer to Him and be able to even more truly appreciate His love and care for mankind, while at the same time also give your heart to God and no longer have any suspicions or doubts toward Him.
 God is quietly doing everything He is for man, doing it all silently through His sincerity, faithfulness, and love.
 But He never has any apprehension or regret for all that He does, nor does He ever need anyone to repay Him in any way or have intentions of ever obtaining anything from mankind.
 The only purpose of everything He has ever done is so He can receive mankind’s true faith and love.
 Let’s wrap up the first topic here.

-from “God’s Work, God’s Disposition, andI” in The Word Appears in the Flesh
+from “God’s Work, God’s Disposition, andI” in

 God’s Destruction of Sodom